-The outrage In the meantime, speculations about who is behind this controversial new bank are rising.
+In the meantime, speculations about who is behind this controversial new bank are rising.
 Journalists start guessing and start pushing the ACE* bank spokesperson for details.
 He refuses to name the financial backers, but announces to publish their names shortly.
 At that point, the rumour about the new bank has reached the Commission of Banks and Insurances (CBFA), the commission that controls all the activities by financial institutions on the belgian market.
 A CBFA deputy director has been alarmed about ACE* bank, which seems to operate without the necessary licences.
 He rushes to the trendy ACE* promotion office and bumps into the spokesperson of the bank, who tells him to come back during office hours.
 After a brief and heated discussion, the CBFA deputy director storms down to the nearest police office to file a complaint.
 That same evening, CBFA decides to send out press releases about the illegal activities of ACE* bank, warning the world against this obscure new company.

-The suspense ACE* bank decides it's time to react.
+ACE* bank decides it's time to react.
 The bank anounces a press conference a couple of days later, promising to reveal its marketstrategy and financial backers.
 The press goes mad.
 Journalists don't know what to think about this.
 Is ACE* real?
 Is it a commercial stunt by another bank?
 Is this bank trying to convince people about the opposite of what it promotes?
 Is there an ngo behind it?
 The ACE* bank spokespersons telephone starts ringing of the hook.
 But ACE* bank doesn't put its cards on the table yet.
 The press has to wait until the press conference.
 Some journalists decide not to wait.
 They start to investigate all possible options.
 Maybe ACE* bank doesn't really exist.
 What if it's a campaign?
 The main suspects, Oxfam, Greenpeace, Netwerk Vlaanderen, etc are questioned about their involvement.
 Nobody knows anything.
 Newspapers phone the major communications- and PR bureaus, other banks, advertising specialists etc. Nobody knows anything.
 But the holes in the net are tightening.
 One journalist discovers that the ACE* bank office is rented by the City of Brussels.
 He even manages to get hold of the contracts.
 He discovers that Netwerk Vlaanderen and the City plan an exhibition about 'sustainable investments', later that month.
 The same journalist phones Netwerk Vlaanderen undercover, claiming he wants to volunteer for this event.
 Netwerk tells him the project has been cancelled due to lack of resources.
 This doesn't stop the newspapers from publishing articles which hesitatingly point at Netwerk Vlaanderen as the main suspect.
 Not surprisingly, as Netwerk Vlaanderen is known for its direct and confrontational actions about banks.
 But nobody is absolutely sure, so the pressconference is packed.

-The repression The Commission of Banks and Insurances finds out about the press conference and decides to take action.
+The Commission of Banks and Insurances finds out about the press conference and decides to take action.
 Whoever is behind this bank, they have to be stopped!
 20 minutes before the press conference starts, a group of plain clothed police officers arrives at the bank, with a clear order to arrest all ACE* bank employees.
 Some of them have a nose for this kind of danger and manage to escape.
 They call for reinforcements.
 A diplomat is sent in to negotiate.
 After his decisive briefing, the officers start laughing and decide to go and have a beer in the nearest pub.The press conference can go ahead as planned.
 ACE* bank grabs the opportunity to explain to the journalists that it does not differ fundamentally from other banks.
 The companies in its investment funds also occur in those of financial groups like AXA, ING, Fortis, KBC and Dexia.
 Why wouldn't ACE bank be allowed to do the same?

-The reveal The spokespersons assistant starts reading out all the messages of support the bank has received by its potential customers, ending with some more obscure messages from people who feel the urge to throw in the windows and come and puke on the ACE* bank carpet (sic).
+The spokespersons assistant starts reading out all the messages of support the bank has received by its potential customers, ending with some more obscure messages from people who feel the urge to throw in the windows and come and puke on the ACE* bank carpet (sic).
 Do the ladies and gentlemen of the press have any more questions?
 Silence, discomfort and confusion.
 "In that case, we only want to add one element to your dossier and introduce you to the mastermind behind ACE bank."
 Finally, the moment of truth!
 As if from nowhere, two representatives of Netwerk Vlaanderen enter the building.